dorktype/LICE/README.md

 -   Floating point constants beginning with `.` aren't supported.

--   Designated array initializers aren't supported.

--   Initializer lists, while they are supported, are only supported for one level of nesting, similarly nested designators aren't supported either.

 -   C99 `typeof` keyword isn't supported.

 -   Character literals are interpreted as type `char`, opposed to type `int`,